liguge/EWSNet/README.md

 **Physics-informed Interpretable Wavelet Weight Initialization and Balanced Dynamic Adaptive Threshold for Intelligent Fault Diagnosis of Rolling Bearings**
 Chao He^a,b^ , Hongmei Shi , ^a,b^Jin Si^c^ and Jianbo Li^a,b^

-^a^School of Mechanical, Electronic and Control Engineering, Beijing Jiaotong University, Beijing 100044, China
+^a^ School of Mechanical, Electronic and Control Engineering, Beijing Jiaotong University, Beijing 100044, China

-^b^Collaborative Innovation Center of Railway Traffic Safety, Beijing 100044, China
+^b^ Collaborative Innovation Center of Railway Traffic Safety, Beijing 100044, China

-^c^Beijing Institute of Control and Electronic Technology, Beijing 100038, China
+^c^ Beijing Institute of Control and Electronic Technology, Beijing 100038, China

 **Journal of Manufacturing Systems**